What Are the 7 WH Questions in English? The Ultimate Guide with Examples

 Where were you born?

-Use “who” to ask a question that requires the answer to be a person or multiple people.
+Use “who” to ask a question about a person or people.

 Who is your brother?